MouronRoger/First1KGreek/LINTING_GUIDE.md

 - Some pylint messages may conflict with Black's formatting style; in these cases, **Black's formatting takes precedence**.
 - Focus on improving **one file at a time** rather than attempting to fix everything at once.
 - Linting issues **never block commits** - they are purely informational.
+- XML files and non-Python files are **never processed** by any linting tools.

 ## Linting Category Priorities